LarsOevlisen/LarsOevlisen/README.md

-<h3 align="left">Currently #opentowork in the field of Data Analytics within the domains of marketing, product, hr, sales ... - I like SQL and think R is 🤌</h3>
+<h3 align="left">Currently #opentowork in the field of Data Analytics within the domains of marketing, product, hr, sales ...</h3>
+<h2>I think SQL and R is 🤌</h2>
+<p>Currently, I'm focusing on sharpening my skills in SQL and Python</p>
 <table style="width:100%">
   <tr>
     <td>📊</td>